 5. Mercedes-Benz Museum, Stuttgart

-The 130 years of Germany automotive history goes back to the ‘Patentwagen’ of 188 and, Mercedes is one of the oldest of the world’s vehicle manufacturers.
+The 130 years of German automotive history goes back to the ‘Patentwagen’ of 188, and Mercedes is one of the oldest of the world’s vehicle manufacturers.

-Located in Stuttgart, right next to Mercedes-Benz main manufacturing plant in Untertürkheim, is the magnificent Mercedes-Benz museum.
+Located in Stuttgart, right next to Mercedes-Benz’s main manufacturing plant in Untertürkheim, is the magnificent Mercedes-Benz museum.
 This museum is home to over 1500 car items and 600 vehicles.
-On display is Princess Diana’s red SL and the Grand Mercedes Type 770 that Emperor Wilhelm II and Emperor Hirohito once owned.
+On display are Princess Diana’s red SL and the Grand Mercedes Type 770 that Emperor Wilhelm II and Emperor Hirohito once owned.

 This museum documents over 125 years of resilience, which began in a tiny workshop and blossomed into a world-renowned brand.
 Over 7 million visitors have been here since it was opened in 2006.
-In fact, you can not talk of car museums in Germany, without mentioning Stuttgart’s Mercedes-Benz museum.
+You can not mention car museums in Germany without mentioning Stuttgart’s Mercedes-Benz museum.

-The museum is positioned around a double helix to help visitors follow the two different routes to view the amazing displays.
-One comprises seven rooms with charts of Mercedes-Benz history displayed in a chronological sequence.
+The museum is positioned around a double helix to help visitors follow the two routes to view the amazing displays.
+One comprises seven rooms with charts of Mercedes-Benz history displayed chronologically.

 The other route is broken into five areas with a collection of cars thematically grouped, and it finishes on an outstanding track that shows the brands’ ‘Silver Arrows race cars.’

-Mercedes has a classic sales operation, namely ‘All Time Stars’ in the basement where you can buy a classic Benz for yourself.
-The machine may cost you a top dollar, but you’re guaranteed a car in exceptional condition.
+Mercedes has a classic sales operation, namely ‘All Time Stars’, in the basement where you can buy a classic Benz for yourself.
+The machine may cost you top dollar, but you’re guaranteed a car in exceptional condition.